bokub/nopaste/README.md

 [NoPaste](https://nopaste.ml/) is a client-side paste service which works with **no database**, and **no back-end code**

-Instead, the pasted data is **compressed** then **stored** into a unique URL that can be decoded later.
+Instead, the data is **compressed** then **stored** into a unique URL that can be decoded later.
 For example, [this is the CSS code used by NoPaste][example]

 As a result, there is no risk of data being lost, censored or deleted.
-The whole data is **in the link** and nowhere else 🤯
+The whole data stored is **in the link** and nowhere else! 🤯

 **Note:** This project is a fork of [Topaz's paste service][topaz-example], with a reworked design and a few additional features (syntax highlighting, line numbers, embedding...)